-RICHARD ROXBOROUGH CHATS WITH DALLAS LESLEY AT THE ARCHIBALD, WYNNE & SULMAN PRIZE ANNOUNCEMENT OF WINNERS TO THE MEDIA
+THE ARCHIBALD, WYNNE & SULMAN PRIZE EXHIBITION AND THE ANNOUNCEMENT OF WINNERS TO THE MEDIA AT THE AGNSW

 Viewing Dallas Lesley’s Sulman Prize finalist painting at the Announcement of the Winners function for the Archibald, Wynne & Sulman Prizes was the gracious and charming Richard Roxborough, who chatted with Dallas Lesley and her sister about the exhibition, the finalists’ pieces, and having his own portrait painted.

 Richard was the sitter for Paul Ryan’s Archibald Prize finalist’s painting, Rox.

 The Archibald, Wynne & Sulman Finalists and Sitters are invited to attend the Artists Lunch, the Winners Announcements, and the Opening Night Invitation Party to celebrate the launch of this highly anticipated annual event on the Australian Arts Calendar.

 DALLAS LESLEY SPONSOR - THE NSW CANCER COUNCIL POSH AUCTION GALA BALL